“Modernization”

 Since the development of the College of Registered Psychotherapists in Ontario in 2018, which has since registered 17,000+ members, hourly fees for psychotherapy have not appreciably changed.
 Private pay services are still costly and, unfortunately, out of reach for many who do not have insurance and must pay out-of-pocket.

-The problem of inadequate public access to psychologists will not be solved by churning out more but less well-trained practitioners, who will then still charge as much as psychologists with substantially more training.
+Less trained practitioners will then still charge as much as psychologists with substantially more training.
 The public will still have to pay out of pocket to gain access to services, but now there will be greater burden on those with mental health difficulties to learn how to differentiate between practitioners, their education and experience and ability to deliver quality care.
+The term ‘psychologist’ will lose its meaning; the title of psychologist up to this point has generally conveyed that the practitioner has met a high bar for knowledge and competence.

 3) Many psychologists, including myself, also work on a sliding scale or provide pro-bono therapy when insurance coverage is lacking.
 We do this because (a) our regard for ongoing clients and their wellbeing means continuing to deliver services even when reimbursement is not expected and (b) offering some level of pro-bono/sliding scale work is consistent with our ethics code.